-Section 49 of the CJA 2010 provides for two separate but related offences being where the firm (including a representative of a firm) knows or suspects on the basis of information learned during the course of carrying on business as a firm:
+Section 49 of the CJA 2010 provides for two separate but related offences where the Firm (including a representative of a Firm) knows or suspects on the basis of information learned in the course of carrying on business as a Firm:

-- that a report has been, or is required to be, made under Chapter 4 of the CJA 2010, the firm shall not make any disclosure that would be likely to prejudice an investigation that may be conducted following the making of a report under Chapter 4; and - that an investigation is being contemplated or is being carried out into whether an offence of money laundering or terrorist financing has been committed, the firm shall not make any disclosure that is likely to prejudice the investigation.
+- that a report has been, or is required to be, made under Chapter 4 of the CJA 2010, the Firm shall not make any disclosure that is likely to prejudice an investigation that may be conducted following the making of a report under Chapter 4; and - that an investigation is being contemplated or is being carried out into whether an offence of money laundering or terrorist financing has been committed, the Firm shall not make any disclosure that is likely to prejudice the investigation.

-Sections 50 to 53 of the CJA 2010 provides for a number of defences for an offence under Section 49 in relation to a disclosure.
+Sections 50 to 53 of the CJA 2010 provides for a number of defences for an offence under Section 49 of the CJA 2010 in relation to a disclosure.